roebel/MBExWN_Vocoder/README.md

-As an example of a real world application of the vocoder on unseen speakers you may listen to the [artificial voice in a *deep fake* interview](https://youtu.be/seXKtSGf4U8?t=20) of the famous french singer Dalida for that we used  a [DNN for voice reenactement](https://arxiv.org/pdf/2110.03744v3.pdf) that converted the mel spectrogramms of the voice of the actress playing Dalida into the mel spectrograms that of the voice of Dalida, followed by th WBExWN vocoder (which was not trained on Dalida's voice).
+As an example of a real world application of the vocoder on unseen speakers you may listen to the [artificial voice in a *deep fake* interview](https://youtu.be/seXKtSGf4U8?t=20) of the famous french singer Dalida for that we used  a [DNN for voice reenactement](https://arxiv.org/pdf/2110.03744v3.pdf) that converted the mel spectrogramms of the voice of the actress playing Dalida into the mel spectrograms that of the voice of Dalida, followed by th MBExWN vocoder (which was not trained on Dalida's voice).
 For another example see the reenactment of the voice of the french General de Gaulle [delivering his famous _Appeal of 18 June 1940_](https://www.lemonde.fr/videos/video/2023/01/18/moi-general-de-gaulle-l-appel-du-18-juin-peut-il-etre-reconstitue_6158301_1669088.html) for that no original recoding exist.

 As another example [listen to a presentation of the results](https://youtu.be/FHoBEPBuSP8?t=1853) using the [bottleneck encoder](https://www.mdpi.com/2078-2489/13/3/102) for transposing singing voices in the context of the recreation of an artificial version of the voice of the [castrato singer Farinelli](https://en.wikipedia.org/wiki/Farinelli).